-By default, the name of the journal is frama_c_journal.ml, but it can be modified by using the option -journal-name.
+By default, the name of the journal is SESSION_DIR/frama_c_journal.ml where SESSION_DIR is the Frama-C session directory (see Section 3.4.4).
+It can be modified by using the option -journal-name.

 A journal is a valid Frama-C dynamic plug-in.
 Thus it can be loaded by using the option -load-script (see Section 4.4).
 The journal replays the very same results as the ones computed in the original session.